 Keeping all supply chain partners, including suppliers, up to speed on the most current happenings is vital to maintaining relationships and promoting success.
 Writing for Manufacturing Business Technology, a group vice president at Ford Motor Company, Hau Thai-Tang, explained why alignment is so valued at his company.

-At first glance, it seems a simply enough concept: Ensuring everyone is up to date on current progress makes communication more effective and can make partners feel valued.
+At first glance, it seems a simple enough concept: Ensuring everyone is up to date on current progress makes communication more effective and can make partners feel valued.
 However, the steps to achieving alignment are not always so easy.
 According to Thai-Tang, transparency must be integrated into everything from product development to purchasing.

 One way to do this is to promote collaboration.
 Creating a culture where sharing ideas is encouraged and even failures are okay can go a long way in fostering teamwork.
 This stems from the internal structure but then must translate to how employees interact with partners down the supply chain, including suppliers.

 Another tactic for promoting transparency and alignment is the use of data collection.
 Integrating an automated data collection solution can improve accuracy.
 Ensuring all shared information is correct is a key component for transparency.
 Plus, automated data collection allows for collaboration even with remote locations.
 This can bridge the gap between partners in the supply chain who do not work in the same building.

 Data collection and analysis do more than promote transparency and alignment.
 According to Supply Management, scrutinizing supplier data allows companies to make the most profitable moves.
 With adequate analysis, teams can spot areas for improvement or opportunities for gains on a global scale.
 In an effective partnership, this allows all stakeholders to succeed, demonstrating to suppliers the value of the business relationship.